Special Economic Measures (South Sudan) Regulations

 (h) any dealings with a designated person required with respect to loan repayments made to any person in Canada, or any Canadian outside Canada, for loans entered into with a designated person before that person became a designated person, and for enforcement and realization of security in respect of those loans, or payments by guarantors guaranteeing those loans.

-5 It is prohibited for any person in Canada and any Canadian outside Canada to do anything that causes, assists or promotes, or is intended to cause, assist or promote, any act or thing prohibited under section 3.
+5 It is prohibited for any person in Canada or any Canadian outside Canada to knowingly do anything that causes, facilitates or assists in, or is intended to cause, facilitate or assist in, any activity prohibited by section 3.